LuthraShivam/luthrashivam.github.io/index.md

 Heya, I'm Shivam.

 I like sushi, stocks and shoes.
 A bit of tech too.
-Oh and dogs, love dogs.
+Oh, and dogs, love dogs.

 Hope you enjoy your stay here :D